 Increases Announced to Statutory Adoption Leave and Pay

-A new package of support for people who want to adopt, which includes a new right for adoptive parents to take time off work to meet the child they are set to adopt before the child moves in with them, and improvements to statutory adoption leave and pay will become a legal right from April 2015.
+Increases Announced to Statutory Adoption Leave and Pay, which includes a new right for adoptive parents to take time off work to meet the child they are set to adopt before the child moves in with them, and improvements to statutory adoption leave and pay will become a legal right from April 2015.

 Introduction of Paid Leave for Pre-Adoption Meetings